Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression: Benchmark Design

 \paragraph{\it{\textbf{Observation 2.}}} \textbf{Model-Type Robustness}: Multi-step reasoning LLMs are more robust to KV cache compression. \cref{fig:kv_cache_compression_instruct} presents a comparative analysis of LLaMA-3.1-8B across its base (w/o instruct tuned), instruct-tuned, and DeepSeek-R1 distilled variants, illustrating their averaged performance in five compression methods with confidence intervals.
-Although all three variants exhibit performance degradation at low compression ratios, their degradation trajectories differ significantly.
 The R1 distilled model demonstrates superior stability, maintaining performance around 0.60 even at a compression ratio 10\%.
-Although the instruct-tuned model achieves a higher initial accuracy (0.8), it exhibits heightened compression sensitivity, with performance deterioration beginning at 30\% compression ratio and declining sharply to approximately 0.5 at 10\% ratio.
+The instruct-tuned model achieves a higher initial accuracy (0.8), but it exhibits heightened compression sensitivity, with performance deterioration beginning at 30\% compression ratio and declining sharply to approximately 0.5 at 10\% ratio.
 These findings suggest that while multi-step reasoning LLMs demonstrate enhanced robustness to KV cache compression, and instruct-tuning improves overall model performance, the latter may inadvertently increase model vulnerability to aggressive compression, particularly at compression ratios below 30\%.

 \paragraph{\it{\textbf{Observation 3.}}} \textbf{Prompt Length Vulnerability}: Shorter prompts are more vulnerable to KV cache compression.
 As illustrated in \cref{fig:shot_comparison_average}, the effect of KV cache compression is markedly different with varying prompt lengths (shot numbers).
 Scenarios with fewer shots (for example, one-shot and two-shot) demonstrate heightened sensitivity to compression; their performance degrades more precipitously below a compression ratio of 30\% compared to scenarios with a greater number of shots (e.g., 4-8 shots).
 For example, in 1-shot settings, performance decreases from 0.5 to 0.05 as the compression ratio decreases from 30\% to 10\%.
 In contrast, 8-shot settings experience a less severe reduction, from 0.75 to 0.5, under the same compression conditions.
 This suggests that prompts with more shots, by virtue of containing more contextual examples, offer a richer set of reference points for the model.
 Consequently, the model's reliance on any single example being perfectly preserved in the compressed KV cache is reduced, leading to greater robustness against aggressive compression.